LogtalkDotOrg/logtalk.org/_posts/2020-01-08-object-and-predicate-aliases.md

 To experiment with a different implementation of the `randomp` protocol, we just need to change the `rnd` object alias definition and recompile.

-Object aliases are specially useful using parametric objects.
+Object aliases are specially useful when using parametric objects.
 For example, assume a library `time/1` parametric object where the parameter is the time
 zone: